Meet our investigators

 Co-Investigator, MGH-Harvard Center for Reproductive Medicine

-Dr. Lippincott is a doctor who specializes in infertility and reproductive health.
+Dr. Lippincott is a doctor who specializes in infertility and reproductive health (endocrinologist).
 She studies how changes in our genes can affect a person's risk of having problems with their fertility or reproductive system.
 Her goal is to improve the ways we diagnose and treat people who are struggling with infertility.

 Corrine Kolka Welt, MD